Severe Weather Statement issued for Castro by NWS - NewsBreak

-Effective: 2022-06-03 00:56:00 CDT Expires: 2022-06-03 01:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Effective: 2022-06-03 00:07:00 CDT Expires: 2022-06-03 00:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Cochran; Hockley; Terry; Yoakum A strong thunderstorm will impact portions of southeastern Cochran, Terry, Hockley and eastern Yoakum Counties through 145 AM CDT At 1242 AM CDT, Doppler radar was tracking a strong thunderstorm near Tokio, or 12 miles east of Plains, moving east at 30 mph.
-HAZARD...Wind gusts of 50 to 55 mph and nickel size hail.
+Target Area: Cochran; Hockley; Terry; Yoakum The National Weather Service in Lubbock Texas has issued a * Severe Thunderstorm Warning for Southern Cochran County in northwestern Texas Western Terry County in northwestern Texas Southwestern Hockley County in northwestern Texas Yoakum County in northwestern Texas * Until 1245 AM CDT. * At 1206 AM CDT, a severe thunderstorm was located 9 miles northwest of Plains, moving east at 30 mph.
+HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Levelland, Brownfield, Denver City, Sundown, Tokio, Locketville, Whitharral, Meadow, Smyer, Whiteface, Ropesville, Wellman and Opdyke West.
-MAX HAIL SIZE...0.88 IN MAX WIND GUST...55 MPH
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Levelland, Denver City, Plains, Sundown, Bronco, Tokio and Wellman.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0